 Listen to the audio version now or download (right click or click the ellipsis, the three dots) and listen later

 And it is important.
 It makes the prospect feel heard and allows you to shift gears respectfully.
 An acknowledgement builds bridges.
 The green sales person will, unfortunately, see things from the prospect’s objecting perspective and start lamenting the age of the hotel as the reason he can’t sell.
 Yet here’s the paradox.
 If you are selling a spanking new hotel, being the hospitality industry, prospects will object about something else.
 Likely, “You have very good rooms, but I hear your service is very poor.”
 Then what?
-Meaning objections come with the sales territory.
+Meaning, objections come with the sales territory.

 Align to strategic choice

 Now sometimes the product feature is by choice.
 Leadership is aware of the’ problem’ and have sound business reason for not changing it but have a work-around for it.
 For instance, the prospect objects that, “Your rooms don’t have air conditioning.”
-An inappropriate sales objections handling technique could be, “Yes, but…” and just like the sales starts spiraling down the drain for two reasons.
+An inappropriate sales objections handling technique could be, “Yes, but…” and just like the sales starts spiralling down the drain for two reasons.
 First, you agreed when you said yes.
 Agreement energizes the prospect’s position and he can dig in his heels on his perspective.

 How to handle objections in sales

 Secondly, the use of the word ‘but’ created friction.
 The progressive seller on the other hand would respond with aplomb thus: “Health is wealth.
 You will notice we also have huge open and green spaces to keep things as natural as possible and allow free circulation of air.
 If, however, you need your room cold, we will note to have a chillier in it.
-Would you like me to note that down in your booking?”
+Would you like me to note that down in your booking?”(Note the use of but here -however- ends with the plus for the buyer, thus reducing friction)

 Close as final step on how to handle objections in sales